USDOT-SDC-Archive/sdc-dot-web-microsite/README.md

 Distributed under the XYZ license.
 See LICENSE for more information. https://github.com/yourname/github-link -->

-For any queries you can reach to support@securedatacommons.com
+For any queries you can reach to sdc-support@dot.gov

 <!---                           -->